jacopotagliabue/jacopotagliabue.github.io/index.md

 ### RecList and MLOps "at reasonable scale"

-[RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a popular [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), hours of English-with-an-Italian-accent (e.g. [this](https://www.youtube.com/watch?v=cAlJYxFYA04)), and a [paper](https://dl.acm.org/doi/abs/10.1145/3487553.3524215) at WWW 2022.
+[RecList](http://reclist.io/) is a testing library for recommender systems: RecList spawned a popular [open source package](https://github.com/jacopotagliabue/reclist), a [CIKM competition](https://reclist.io/cikm2022-cup/), and a [paper](https://dl.acm.org/doi/abs/10.1145/3487553.3524215) at WWW 2022.
 RecList successfully raised funds from MLOps companies to sponsor its open development.

 Having built end-to-end systems at garage, scale-up and IPO scale, I had the privilege of making a lot of mistakes in DataOps and MLops.
-To share my learnings, I introduced the "reasonable scale ML" in a series of [repositories](https://github.com/jacopotagliabue/recs-at-resonable-scale) and [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) ("[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)").
+To share my learnings, I introduced the _Reasonable Scale_ ML in "[You don't need a bigger boat](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)" (and  related [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops)).

 _Current interests_: ML testing, developing in the Modern Data Stack.